Swimming in Lake Windermere – Everything You Need to Know

 Add sun cream, water bottle, and snacks.

 First aid kit covers cuts from rocks.
-Waterproof bag keeps clothes dry.
+A waterproof bag keeps clothes dry.

 Health Advice Before Swimming